 JHOHADLI WRITING PROJECT – what it means – Jhohadli (pen name, alter ego), Writing (my passion, what I do, what I teach), Project (an activity undertaken, with purpose).
-Beginning with my first Jhohadli Summer Youth Writing Project (in 2013), the Jhohadli Writing Project has evolved in to the umbrella under which I offer my writing workshops and courses – which have included creative writing (with an emphasis on fiction and working with educators to bring creativity in to the classroom), communication (with an emphasis on written communication and working with non-writing professionals to improve confidence and competence with written communication in the workplace), media training (with an emphasis on recognizing and not perpetuating fake news, and articulating and defending ideas toward writing your own features), and more.
+I offer workshops to various age groups including creative writing (with an emphasis on fiction; I have also worked with educators to bring creativity in to the classroom), communication (with an emphasis on written communication; I have designed and delivered courses for non-writing professionals toward improving confidence and competence with written communication in the workplace), media training (I have worked with young people for instance on analysis of media content, and researching and expressing their own ideas in a credible way), and more.
 Workshops are independently designed but can also be custom-made for group, company, or organization needs within my areas of services, training, and experience.
 UPDATE!
 The latest incarnation of the JWP creative writing workshop series (with an option for people not based in Antigua and Barbuda to participate) has been ongoing since January 2018 and is expected to continue as long as there’s interest; other workshops are offered periodically.
 Contact me to be put on the mailing list or follow the blog to keep up with updates.
+The Jhohadli Summer Youth Writing Project is also very much still alive – sponsor a young one, register, request information, or be added to the mailing list by contacting me.

 Excerpts from Participant reviews – JSYWP 2013: